Alaska Department of Fish and Game

 Alaska Peninsula Chinook Project

 Some of the Chinook salmon production on Kodiak Island comes from Pillar Creek Hatchery which used Karluk River as the source of its original broodstock.
-Potential hatchery contributions to fisheries will be determined using parental based tagging of Pillar Creek Hatchery Chinook salmon.
-The access to hatchery broodstock and/or progeny samples provides an opportunity to assess the potential for parental-based tagging (PBT; Anderson and Garza 2006) of the hatchery production in tandem with traditional mixed stock analysis.
-If successful, PBT would allow for the identification of hatchery offspring in all fisheries where Pillar Creek Chinook salmon may be harvested.
-The potential for this application depends on the ability of single nucleotide polymorphisms (SNP) sets to identify offspring based upon parental genotypes and known mating pairs.
-The Gene Conservation Laboratory is currently investigating a large suite of SNPs for such applications.
+We collected samples of the hatchery broodstock as part of this project that, when combined with samples of their progeny, provide an opportunity to assess the potential for parentage-based tagging (PBT; Anderson and Garza 2006) of the hatchery production in tandem with traditional MSA.
+If successful, PBT will allow identification of hatchery offspring in all fisheries where Pillar Creek Chinook salmon are harvested.
+The potential for this application depends on the ability of sets of single nucleotide polymorphisms (SNPs) to identify offspring based upon parental genotypes and known mating pairs.
+The GCL is currently investigating a large suite of SNPs for such applications.
+The combination of the improved genetic baseline from the Westward region for MSA purposes and the potential for PBT applications may provide powerful new genetic tools to improve our understanding of Chinook salmon populations in the region.

 Other Works Cited